You Are Children of Light

 We speak wisdom, however, among those who are full grown, yet a wisdom not of this world nor of the rulers of this world who are coming to nothing.

-But we speak of Lady Wisdom, the wisdom that has been hidden, which God foreordained before the worlds for our glory,
+But we speak of Lady Wisdom, the wisdom that has been hidden, which God foreordained before the worlds for our essential goodness,

 which none of the rulers of this world has known.
-For had they known it, they wouldn’t have executed the Master of glory.
+For had they known it, they wouldn’t have executed the Master of essential goodness.

 But as it is written,

-But to us, God revealed them through the Spirit.
-For the Spirit searches all things, yes, the deep things of God.
+But to us, God the Father revealed them through the Spirit.
+For the Spirit searches all things, yes, the deep things of God the Father.

 For who among men knows the things of a man except the spirit of the man which is in him?
 Even so, no one knows the things of God except God’s Spirit.